crashkonijn/GOAP/Package/Documentation/Classes/AgentBehaviourAndActionProvider.md

 The AgentBehaviour component is responsible for the execution of actions.
 It acts as the executor that takes an action provided by the GoapActionProvider and performs it.
 The AgentBehaviour is designed to be agnostic of the decision-making process, focusing solely on action execution.

 ### Key Responsibilities
-Action Execution: Takes an action from the GoapActionProvider and executes it.
+- **Action Execution**: Takes an action from the GoapActionProvider and executes it.
-Event Handling: Can subscribe to and trigger events related to action execution, such as OnActionStart, OnActionEnd, and OnActionComplete.
+- **Event Handling**: Can subscribe to and trigger events related to action execution, such as OnActionStart, OnActionEnd, and OnActionComplete.

 ### Relationship with GoapActionProvider
 The AgentBehaviour does not directly interact with the GoapActionProvider for decision-making.
 It only knows about a simple IActionProvider interface, which abstracts the source of actions.